naranjja/gcp-jupyter-sql/README.md

 ```
 Take note of the value for the token parameter (e.g. `6650c754c8cddf2dd8cee7923a116ad021dfec8fe085c99a`)

+### Creating the tunnel
-Thus far, you have Jupyter running on a Google Cloud instance, on port 8888.
-Now we need to tunnel this port to another port, we will use local port 2222 to interface with remote port 8888.
+Thus far, you have Jupyter running on a Google Cloud instance, on port `8888`.
+Now, we need to tunnel this port to another port, we will use local port `2222` to interface with remote port `8888`.

 Run a new command prompt, or the included Google Cloud SDK Shell and connect to the instance again using SSH.
 This time, passing a flag to create the tunnel:
 ```
 gcloud compute ssh --zone [ZONE] --ssh-flag="-L" --ssh-flag="2222:localhost:8888" [INSTANCE_NAME]
 ```

-## Connect to Jupyter Notebook
+## Connect to the Jupyter Notebook Server
-Now that there is an open connection that tunnels local port 2222 to remote port 8888, where there is a Jupyter notebook running, you can simply open some browser (e.g. Google Chrome) and visit `localhost:2222`.
+Now that there is an open connection that tunnels local port `2222` to remote port `8888`, where there is a Jupyter notebook running, you can simply open some browser (e.g. Google Chrome) and visit `localhost:2222`.

 Once inside, it will ask for the token.
 Provide the token that was shown in the output when running the server, and that's it.